ua-snap/shiny-apps/cmip3_cmip5/www/help03_plotOptions.md

 lines to a univariate time series plot.
 But others are more subtle.
 For example, in the time series plot CRU data can be directly overlaid on the selected GCMs by checking the `Show CRU 3.1` checkbox.
-In the heat map there is no way to so directly overlay CRU on top of GCM(s).
+In the heat map there is no way to overlay CRU on top of GCM(s) in the same fashion.
 The only option is to merge them by properly weighted averaging into one heat map, though realistically you want to facet, not group, by GCM/CRU and see them side by side.
 The heat map offers a `Cell values` checkbox which when checked will print the data values in the heat map cells.